The thought of a pandemic is pretty scary. Is there anything you can do to protect yourself if a disease spreads across the world? Yes!

 - Expectorants (active ingredient guaifenesin)

-Read our article on home quarantine to learn what to do with step by step instructions.
+Please read our article on home quarantine to learn what to do with step-by-step instructions.

 Don’t Forget to Check on Family Members

-If you have elderly family members or other family members that need special assistance, you should check on them as soon as you feel something like this may happen.
+If you have elderly or other family members that need special assistance, you should check on them as soon as you feel something like this may happen.

-You may want to temporarily move them in with you until the pandemic looks like it’s over.
-At a minimum, you should take them the supplies they’ll need to make it through a quarantine and any prescription medicines they need.
+You may want to temporarily move them in with you until the pandemic is over.
+It would be best if you took the supplies they’ll need to make it through a quarantine and any prescription medicines they need.

 What Type of Disease is the Most Likely to Become a Pandemic